labtrac/test-documentation/documentation/new-features.md

 We have broken down the new features here.

 # Video

 - - -

-#### Online
+### Online

 - - -

 Labtrac Online allows you to work on the go.
-You are now able to view jobs, check whats due into the lab or late work as well as upload images and notes.
+You are able to view jobs, check whats due into the lab or late work as well as upload images and notes.

 For more please see <a href="online">Online</a>.

 - - -

-#### Payment Entry
+### Payment Entry

 - - -